luisya22/video_sharing_transcoder/README.md

   cargo run --release
   ```

-## Message Processsing
+## Message Processing
 The service listens to RabbitMQ messages for new video uploads.
 When a message is received, it downloads the video file from S3, trancodes it, uploads the chunks back to S3, and sends a message with the path to the generated index file.

 ## License
 This project is licensed under the MIT License.

 ---
-For more details about the Video Sharing API, refer to its (repository)[https://github.com/luisya22/video-sharing-go]
+For more details about the Video Sharing API, refer to its [repository](https://github.com/luisya22/video-sharing-go)